fjcero/pexels-nextjs/README.md

 2. After scrolling, the `button` for loading more has a `IntersectionObserver` listener to automatically load 10 more images when reached
 3. To prevent scrollings ad infinitum, a hard limit of 10 pages is set, so whenever the user exceeds the first 10 pages while scrolling, the `Load more` button needs to be clicked
 4. For fetching data in the Client side we are using `react-query` which adds a caching layer on top of `fetch`.
 This is really convenient when reloading things that might be

+### Styling

+For styling, the library used was [Tailwind](https://tailwindcss.com/).
+This brings some advantages:

+- CSS Reset by default
+- Easily extend CSS Modules
+- Support for multiple user preferences by default
+  - `prefers-color-scheme`: uses OS local settings
+  - `prefers-reduced-motion`: disables hover effects for images

+### Image Loading

+NextJS Image Optimization strategy is used, but it could also be leveraged on the Pexels API response.

+One thing added by the `<Image />` component is to support blur and blurred data while fetching the images form the source, which in addition with a default background color for the image creates a better UX.

 ## Deploy on Vercel